DFE-Digital/panellist_portal/README.md

 - `client_id` - this is a GUID of the client credentials
 - `client_secret` - this is a 40 character string and the secret for the credential pair

+The URIs used in this code based have been hard coded to a specific version and you may have to change them to match the version of the API you are connecting to.

 ## Usage

 After starting the server: